-In the Milky Way, we show that the anomalous spatial distribution and kinematics of the HVCs are attributable to large-scale Galactic outflows with a full opening angle of $\gsim140^{\circ}$, which load and entrain off-plane cold gas to higher latitude.
+In the Milky Way, we show that the anomalous spatial distribution and kinematics of the HVCs are attributable to large-scale Galactic outflows with a full opening angle of $\gsim140^{\circ}$, which load and entrain off-plane cold gas to higher latitudes.
 The farther the cloud is from the GC, the greater its velocity.
 During the millions of years of gas acceleration, the entrained clouds can reach velocities $\gsim300~\km\ps$ while experiencing progressive disintegration and dissipation.
-We propose, for the first time, that the cold clouds within the Fermi/eROSITA bubbles originate not exclusively from the regions near the GC, but substantially from outer regions at $R_{\rm GC}\sim$0.5--1.7~kpc, where the nuclear winds break through the CMZ and interact with the pre-existing warped structures (e.g., tilted dust lanes and distorted overshooting streams) governed by the Galactic bar/bulge.
+We propose, for the first time, that the cold clouds within the Fermi/eROSITA bubbles originate not exclusively from regions near the GC, but substantially from outer regions at $R_{\rm GC}\sim$0.5--1.7~kpc, where the nuclear winds break through the CMZ and interact with the preexisting warped structures (e.g., tilted dust lanes and distorted overshooting streams) governed by the Galactic bar and bulge.

-In fact, the tilted dust lanes, coupled with distorted overshooting streams, not only promote gas inflows into the CMZ but also provide critical pathways for Galactic outflows to strip, entrain, and load gas from these extra-planar structures into Fermi/eROSITA bubbles.
-The nuclear wind-dominated outflows and bar-driven inflows roughly achieve global equilibrium, operating at a comparable rate on the order of $\sim1~\Msun$~yr$^{-1}$.
-Given the relatively low star formation rate ($\sim0.1~\Msun$~yr$^{-1}$) over the past tens of millions of years in the CMZ and inferred high gas outflow rate here, the origin of the large-scale bubbles likely stems from the long-term accumulation of episodic starbursts in the CMZ and intermittent accretion/jet processes associated with the SMBH at the GC.
+In fact, the tilted dust lanes, coupled with distorted overshooting streams, not only promote gas inflows into the CMZ but also provide critical pathways for Galactic outflows to strip, entrain, and load gas from these extraplanar structures into the Fermi/eROSITA bubbles.
+The nuclear-wind-dominated outflows and bar-driven inflows roughly achieve global equilibrium, operating at a comparable rate on the order of $\sim1~\Msun$~yr$^{-1}$.
+Given the relatively low star formation rate ($\sim0.1~\Msun$~yr$^{-1}$) over the past tens of millions of years in the CMZ and the inferred high gas outflow rate, therein, the origin of the large-scale bubbles likely stems from the long-term accumulation of episodic starbursts in the CMZ and intermittent accretion and jet processes associated with the SMBH at the GC.

 The tilted dust lanes, as well as the overshooting effect, regulate the spatial distribution, physical properties, and dynamical evolution of the gas in the inner Galactic disk, while they also complicate the spatial and velocity distribution of the entrained gas within the large-scale bubbles.
-The inflow consists primarily of molecular gas and remains confined to the Galactic gas disk.
-In contrast, the nuclear wind-driven outflow is multiphase, propagating along the interface between the outflowing material and warped gas structures into the bubbles.
+The inflows consist primarily of molecular gas and remain confined to the Galactic gas disk.
+In contrast, the nuclear-wind-driven outflow are multiphase, propagating along the interface between the outflowing material and warped gas structures into the bubbles.